inversify/inversify-express-example/README.md

 If you want to run the unit tests, simply use `npm test <example>/**/*.spec.ts`

-To run alle tests simply run `npm run test:all`
+To run all tests simply run `npm run test:all`

 ## Currently available examples

 Name    | Description
 ------- | -------------------------------------------------------------------------------------------------------------------------------
 Basic   | A really basic example.
-Nothing to fancy.
+Nothing too fancy.
 MongoDB | Similar to the basic example.
 This time with MongoDB and some middleware.
 For detailed information see the readme in the folder.
 BindingDecorators | Similar to the basic example.
 This time with inversify-binding-decorators.
 MiddlewareInjection | A small example that shows how to inject middleware into controllers.